Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj make:controller users

-Step 2: Add The Service
+Step 2: Add the Service

 Create internal/users/service.go.